lyokato/WebAuthnKit-Android/README.md

 ### Setup your WebAuthnClient

-At first prepare UserConsentUI on your Activity.
+At first, prepare UserConsentUI on your Activity.

 ```kotlin
 import webauthnkit.core.authenticator.internal.ui.UserConsentUI